 Faculty of Medicine

 Living safely with COVID-19 relies on many things.
 First, an 80 per cent vaccination rate was the right target for opening the borders, but we can’t stop there.
 Once borders open, we need to continue to get vaccine rates as high as possible.
 Living safely with those vaccination rates also depends on what we do in parallel.
 We can’t forget about the things that have helped Australia – particularly Queensland – to get into this strong position.
 The future is about getting the balance right between the mitigation strategies that keep us safe, and that come with unintended consequences, and allowing the freedoms that we know can be done safely.
 We’re still going to use testing and ask people who are COVID-19 positive to remove themselves from the community.
 That’s not a new concept; we ask people with other communicable diseases to do that all the time.
 In certain circumstances, we’re going to use testing to our advantage – we may have rapid testing in high-risk communities at events and before travel.
 And, of course, we need to continue to work on therapies, identifying those who will benefit the most and getting them to where they need to be.
+New variants like Omicron will continue to emerge.
+The best way to combat this is to have high vaccination rates around the world to reduce the pool of susceptible hosts in which the virus can replicate.
+We must remember with any new variant, the basics that have helped us manage so far – like social distancing, hand hygiene, ventilation, masks and high rates of testing will still work.
+If, or when, our vaccines need to be updated to deal with a new variant, this can be done relatively quickly.
 If we do all those things right, I’m confident that we can live safely with this virus in the community.
 We need to give people confidence that we’re not going to rely on those harsh measures again and utilise every other available strategy before we contemplate lockdowns and border restrictions.

 Protecting vulnerable communities